moonstoneid/aero-cast/README.md

 Put more generally, the fabric of the web is decentralized protocols but its applications are often centralized.

-Web3 Feed uses the Ethereum blockchain to build a decentralized feed on the application level, where users can **subscribe to websites** and choose their feed aggregator freely.
+Aero Cast uses the Ethereum blockchain to build a decentralized feed on the application level, where users can **subscribe to websites** and choose their feed aggregator freely.

 ![Demo](./demo-light.webp#gh-light-mode-only "Demo")